gustavgb/crusoe/README.md

 ## Links

-Take a look at the live island generator: https://gustavgb.github.io/crusoe/demo.
+Take a look at the [live demo](https://gustavgb.github.io/crusoe/demo).

 Visit [the package readme] for a complete documentation.